guileen/node-sendmail/Readme.md

 simple link and text updates

 ##### 1.2.0 Added Support for devHost & devPort
-Add option to override "localhost" when sending all SMTP traffic to a dummy server.
+Add option to override "localhost" when sending all SMTP traffic to a dummy server & "Converted to ES2015"

+##### 1.3.0
+Add option to override "smtpPort:25"

 ### Roadmap

 * Add Testing
-* Please submit what you think should be in the plan
+* Please submit your ideas as PR's